curl/curl/docs/libcurl/opts/CURLOPT_USERPWD.md

 # DESCRIPTION

 Pass a char pointer as parameter, pointing to a null-terminated login details string for the connection.
-The format of which is: [user name]:[password].
+The format of which is: [username]:[password].

-When using Kerberos V5 authentication with a Windows based server, you should specify the user name part with the domain name in order for the server to successfully obtain a Kerberos Ticket.
+When using Kerberos V5 authentication with a Windows based server, you should specify the username part with the domain name in order for the server to successfully obtain a Kerberos Ticket.
 If you do not then the initial part of the authentication handshake may fail.

-When using NTLM, the user name can be specified simply as the user name without the domain name should the server be part of a single domain and forest.
+When using NTLM, the user name can be specified simply as the username without the domain name should the server be part of a single domain and forest.